Abedulftah/walkingAssessment/README.md

 In this project we determine automatically, the time of walking/number of frames of the walking tasks.

-For the purpose of detecting the person in the video, We use MoveNet Detection.
+For the purpose of detecting the person in the video, We use MoveNet(Tensor Flow) Detection.

 ## Steps and Approaches: